 Yes, but generally you'll need more sugar than honey so you'll have to taste and adjust the sweetness to your liking.

 Sure!
 You can use other berries or even omit the rhubarb.
 Keep in mind that you may want to reduce the amount of honey if you use other berries or skip the rhubarb.

 - 3 cups chopped rhubarb

 - 3 cups chopped strawberries (packed)

 - ¼ cup chia seeds

-- Add the rhubarb, strawberries, and honey to a medium sized pot over high heat and bring it to a boil.
-Reduce the heat to medium and let it simmer for 5 minutes, or until the strawberries and rhubarb begin to break down.
-Help break up the chunks my mashing them with a fork or potato masher.3 cups chopped rhubarb, 3 cups chopped strawberries, ½ cup honey
+- Put the rhubarb, strawberries, and honey into a medium-sized pot over medium-high heat and bring it to a boil.
+Reduce the heat to medium and let it simmer uncovered for 5 minutes, or until the strawberries and rhubarb begin to break down.
+Help break up the chunks by mashing them with a fork or potato masher.3 cups chopped rhubarb, 3 cups chopped strawberries, ½ cup honey

 - Once the strawberries and rhubarb have broken down and are sauce-like, add the chia seeds to the pot.
 Reduce the heat to low and, stirring occasionally, cook the chia jam uncovered for 20 minutes.
 Prop the lid on halfway if splatters too much.¼ cup chia seeds

 - Let the chia jam cool slightly before pouring it into clean containers.
 The jam will last up to 2 weeks in your fridge.

 We have thoroughly tested this recipe for accuracy.
 However, individual results may vary.
 See our full recipe disclosure here.